How to choose the best lead, collar, and harness for a Jack Russell terrier

 Jack Russell harness guide

-Here we look at a few different styles of dog harness for a Jack Russell, comparing their pros and cons, to help you choose the best harness for your pup.
+Here we look at a few different styles of dog harnesses for a Jack Russell, comparing their pros and cons, to help you choose the best harness for your pup.

 What size harness should you get for a Jack Russell

-Generally Jack Russells come under ‘small’ or ‘medium’ size, all harnesses are adjustable to an extent so can be fit to your dogs exact measurements.
-Make sure there is plenty of room around their legs so they can move freely, and of course make sure to check sizing’s regularly when a puppy is growing.
+Generally, Jack Russells come under ‘small’ or ‘medium’ size, all harnesses are adjustable to an extent, so they can be fit to your dog’s exact measurements.
+Make sure there is plenty of room around their legs so they can move freely, and of course, make sure to check sizing regularly when a puppy is growing.

-You will need to use a clothing tape measure to find your dogs waist size and compare it to the manufactures measurement guide.
+You will need to use a clothing tape measure to find your dog’s waist size and compare it to the manufacturer’s measurement guide.

 Best harness for a Jack Russell terrier

-Having tried and tested the various options we recommend the full body dog harness for a Jack Russell terrier.
+Having tried and tested the various options, we recommend the Mekuti Balance Harness & Lead Set dog harness for a Jack Russell terrier.

-The design of this harness means you don’t have to fight putting your pups legs in, it just slips on much like a coat.
-Especially useful if your dog gets overly exited for walkies!
+The design of this harness means you don’t have to fight putting your pup’s legs in either; it just clips under the legs.
+Especially useful if your dog gets overly excited for walkies!

 Jack Russell collars and leads